-Associate Professor of Social Work, Dr. VanCamp teaches social work practice, social welfare policy and research methods for the department of social work.
+Aloha VanCamp, Ph.D., MSW, LMSW is an associate professor of social work at University of Detroit Mercy.
+She teaches social work practice, social welfare policy and research methods.
+She is currently the Field Education liaison for the program.
 She has an extensive background in mental health, health care and program evaluation.
-Her research interests and professional presentations include assessment and integrated health care in social work.
-She has served as Dean of University of Detroit Mercy's Weekend College, Acting Dean of the College of Education and Human Services and Chair of the Social Work program for many years.
-She holds a B.A. from Michigan State University, an M.S.W. from Wayne State University and a Ph.D. in Education Evaluation and Research from Wayne State University.
+Her research interests and professional presentations include assessment and integrated health care in social work, and social work ethics.
+She has served as dean of University of Detroit Mercy's Weekend College, acting dean of the College of Education and Human Services and chair of the Social Work program for many years.
+She holds a Bachelor of Arts from Michigan State University, an Master of Social Work from Wayne State University and a doctorate in Education Evaluation and Research from Wayne State University.
 She joined the University in 1990.

-Field Liaison (VACANT)
+Field Liaison (2015-2017)